ahattangadi/SentryVision/README.md

 ## User Management
 The HubAPI has a user management system which can be used to create, delete, and modify users.
 The endpoints are protected and require a JWT Bearer Token to be accessed.
 The endpoint `/api/User` accepts `GET`, `POST`, `PUT` and `DELETE` requests.
+The user executing the request must have the `superadmin` role to perform these actions.

 ### Get all users
 A `GET` request to `/api/User` will return a list of all users in the database.